Teacher Librarian - Program Review Launchpad

 Course of Study (Curriculum and Field Experience)

-Students may earn the credential only or may pursue the credential along with Master in Science degree in Educational Technology and Media Leadership.
+Students may earn the credential only or may pursue the credential along with a Master in Science degree in Educational Technology and Media Leadership.
 Students must apply and be admitted to the correct program of choice.
 Classes are usually hybrid, offered on Saturdays 8AM to 5PM (most meet for a half day) or on weekday evenings.
 Students may plan carefully to take all credential courses on Saturdays.
 Matriculated students enroll online.

 Nine courses (27 units) are required for the credential: six technology and media courses, two specialized librarianship courses, and Field Experience.